 With all of the sitting, slouching, typing, and more sitting we do it’s no secret that a lot of people have low back pain.
-Most people assume this is because of an issue with the spine or spinal muscles, when in reality a few hip flexor stretches can actually do the trick.
+Most people assume this is because of an issue with the spine or spinal muscles, when in reality a few hip flexor stretches can actually do the trick to get rid of the pain.
 Now, I am not saying that these stretches are going to cure chronic back pain.
 What I am saying is that if you spend a lot of time sitting, tight hips might be the basis of the issue.
 With that, low back pain can also come from weakness, or lack of proper engagement, of the abdominal muscles.
 The evolution of humans has gone from constantly moving during the work day, to 100% sitting during the work day (check out these benefits of exercise on productivity).
 This sitting, turns into slouching, which pulls the shoulders forward, resulting in poor posture and a weak core.
 So, I am coming to the rescue with 7 hip flexor stretches you can do anywhere that will increase your hip mobility, loosen the muscles and take some pressure off the low back!

 Hips Don’t Lie

 If you didn’t already know, the hip flexor muscle actually originates in the front of the femur (upper leg bone), travels through the pelvis and either attaches at the back of the hip (iliacus) or the spine just under the last rib (psoas).
 These two muscles make up the hip flexor and is the muscle that helps to pick your leg up to step (hip flexion).
 But because this muscle attaches both at the front and the back, it can cause a lot of problems if it loses mobility.
+And don’t feel bad, a lot of people find this muscle to be tight, and weak, just because of the natural of life.
+Not many people are out there working their hip flexors to make sure they stay strong, so let’s do our part and at least make sure they are limber!

 So, let us nip the problem in the butt (ah ha, get it?) and get to stretching out those hip flexors!